ocaml/ocaml.org/data/tutorials/language/1ms_01_functors.md

 Check the program's behaviour using `opam exec -- dune exec funkt < dune`.

 **Note**: Modules received and returned by `IterPrint.Make` both have a type `t`.
 The `with type ... :=` constraint is needed to make the two `t` identical.
 This allows functions from the injected dependency and result module to use the same type.
-When the parameter's contained type is not exposed by the result module (i.e. when it is an _implementation detail_), the `with type` constraint is unnecessary.
+When the parameter's contained type is not exposed by the result module (i.e., when it is an _implementation detail_), the `with type` constraint is unnecessary.

 ### Naming and Scoping